-A gaming monitor usually has several connection options when it comes to the transmission of audio and video:
+A gaming monitor usually has several connection options when it comes to the transmission of audio and video information:

 - VGA.
-Similar to DVI, VGA (Video Graphics Array) is a pretty old connection technology, with many new graphics cards no longer supporting the connection.
+Similar to DVI, VGA (Video Graphics Array) is an oldish interface, with many new graphics cards no longer supporting the connection.
 Handy for when dealing with legacy systems.

 And a fifth?

-USB-C is the new player to the big four group having come into being in 2014.
-It’s more and more common in the latest laptops, phones and tablets, and many monitor manufactures are now adopting it.
-Most notably, Apple has adopted it use with a
+USB-C is the new player to the big four connectors, having been introduced since 2014.
+It’s more and more common in the latest laptops, phones, and tablets, and many monitor manufacturers are now adopting it.

-Currently, it’s not as widely supported in monitors as the HDMI or DisplayPort connections, but only time will tell if it truly becomes the new standard.
+Currently, it’s not as widely supported in monitors as HDMI or DisplayPort inputs, and only time will tell if it truly becomes the new standard.

 - For connecting your graphics card to your monitor, go with the DisplayPort.
 It has superior bandwidth to the other connections and pretty much every graphics card supports it.
 Both Nvidia G-sync and AMD’s FreeSync are also compatible.
 Attaching multiple displays is easily possible with daisy-chaining – that is, connecting several devices using a single connection between every 2 devices.

-- If you want to use your monitor as a screen for other hardware, such as your XBOX 1 or PS4, the HDMI input will come in handy.
+- If you want to use your monitor as a screen for other hardware, such as your XBOX 1 or PS4, the HDMI input is the ideal choice.